jperon/lyluatex/lyluatex.md

 staves to the text.

 \lyOption{staffsize}{default}
 Set the staffsize of the score.
-By default (`[staffsize=default]` or simply `[staffsize]`) this is calculated relative to the size of the current text font, so it will give a consistent relation to the text at any font size.
+By default (`[staffsize=default]`, `[staffsize]` or simply omitted) this is calculated relative to the size of the current text font, so it will give a consistent relation to the text at any font size.
 Absolute sizes can be given as a number, which is interpreted as `pt`.
 For example LilyPond's own default staff size is `20`.

 \lyOption{ragged-right}{default}
 Set the score to ragged-right systems.